 The Washington, D.C. area has some of the worst traffic congestion in the United States, and with up to 200,000 vehicles on the roadway each day, drivers on I-66 in Northern Virginia experience 8 to 10 hours of daily congestion.

 In 2016, the Commonwealth of Virginia selected I-66 Express Mobility Partners to finance, design, build, maintain and operate express lanes on Interstate 66 Outside the Beltway.
 The project will transform this critical Northern Virginia artery to relieve congestion, improve safety and provide more predictable travel times.
-The new facility will be completed in December 2022 and is expected to move 2,000 to 4,000 more people per hour along the corridor.
+The new express lanes will open in December 2022, and when complete, the expanded highway is expected to move 2,000 to 4,000 more people per hour along the corridor.

 I-66 will be expanded – from the Capital Beltway (I-495) to Gainesville (US Route 29) – to include three toll free general purpose lanes and two Express Lanes in each direction with a state-of-the-art open-road electronic toll collection system.
 Expanded transit service, park-and-ride lots, interchange enhancements and 11 miles of shared use path connecting existing and planned trails will further improve travel along I-66 while creating more multimodal travel options.
 HOV 3+ will be able to access the Express Lanes at no cost.
 The project also includes modernized design enhancements which will improve safety throughout the corridor.